jcirce/pressure-rig-software/readme.md

 > end program (control-c)
 > skip to _clean up dir_ section

+**NOTE:**
+Camera will not take commands unless you are clicked on the frame's view on the computer, ensure you are not typing in the terminal, but clicked on the camera frame

 5. Start Test
 Once camera in focus, use keyboard for commands
 - press _space bar_ to increase pressure
 - press _m_ key to take photo

-**NOTE:**
-Camera will not take commands unless you are clicked on the frame's view on the computer, ensure you are not typing in the terminal, but clicked on the camera frame
+6. reset arduino
+7. press e-stop
+8. close terminal (for now)

-6. Clean up dir
+7. Clean up dir
 - use file explorer (got to desktop/pressure-rig/software/data) to see that all the images are in correct directory and labelled properly (relabel as needed)
 - remove any dir/folders created with typos